Falco13/API_django_notebook/README.md

 - Notes with title, text, dates and author.
 - Implemented own permissions.
-- Views implemented as a functions, as a APIView and ViewsSet.
+- Views implemented as a functions, as a APIView and ViewSet.

 __API end-points:__